How does the "Modified Clock" work?

 - Head coaches for each team are the ONLY staff allowed at the weigh-in

 - The first face off of the day at a game site will occur 30 minutes before the start of the first game

-- Subsequent weigh-ins will occur at half-time of the preceding game
+- Subsequent weigh-ins will occur one hour before the start of the game

 - Players are ineligible until they face off.
 To further explain, all players are ineligible to start and are faced off IN to participating in a game, not eligible to start and ruled OUT)

 - Late arrivals will be given a chance to face off up until scheduled game time

 - Arrivals after the start of the game can only be weighed in at half-time and play in the 2nd half (must meet full MPR requirements)